christopherwk210/gm-bot/README.md

     - `!mp "[query]"` - search the YYG marketplace
     - `!miniboss [image_name | image_number] [index]` - will post a pixelart reference from the list at http://blog.studiominiboss.com/pixelart, that matches the name or number specified.
 Can optionally specify an index if the post has more than one image attached.
     - `!miniboss ['help' | 'link']` - will either link to the miniboss pixelart webpage (link), or send a message explaining how to use the command (help).
-    - `!haste [message]` - will return a GML hastebin link with the code in the message.
-Will omit any back-ticks included in the message.
 - Limits spamming of too many images in a short period of time
 - Automatically deletes messages including blacklisted URLs
 - Full audio streaming integration is in beta and currently being developed